hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/803_jnana-yoga_ix.md

 and know that all this world is mere child's play and do not trouble themselves about that.
 We are not much disturbed when we see two puppies fighting and biting each other.
 We know it is not a serious matter.
-The perfect one knows that this world is Mâyâ.
-Life is called Samsâra — it is the result of the conflicting forces acting upon us.
+The perfect one knows that this world is Māyā.
+Life is called Samsāra — it is the result of the conflicting forces acting upon us.
 Materialism says, "The voice of freedom is a delusion."
 Idealism says, "The voice that tells of bondage is but a dream."
 Vedanta says, "We are free and